ivernile/ivernile.github.io/_posts/2014-3-3-Hello-World.md

 Figure 12: Cost Reduction

-Train and test accuracy of the system is 100 %

-This implementation is for binary logistic regression.
-For data with more than 2 classes, softmax regression has to be used.

 This post is written inorder to fulfill assignment requirement of Machine learning course and has been reused from